Rhumb Lines (Loxodromes)

 READ MORE: Map Projections: Flatten the Sphere

 During short routes, the difference in distance between rhumb lines and great circles are almost unnoticeable.
 One of the problems for navigating a great circle is the need for constant changes in the course direction.
-That makes rhumb lines a simple method from getting from A to B.
+That makes rhumb lines a simple method for getting from A to B.

 As an imaginary line on the earth’s surface, rhumb lines are a standard method of plotting a ship’s course on a chart.